neelin1/vulcanDB/README.md

 `-f`: Specifies the file name for which SQL queries will be generated.
 This is a required argument.
 To know more about other options, you can execute the following command:

-To know more about other options you can execute the following command:

 ```bash
 python -m vulcan -h